myselfhimself/hildegard-von-bingen-clinical-trial/README.md

 - SheetDB JS client

 # Tools
-You may run a dumper to regenerate `sheetData.js`: `cd util; run grabLatestSheetData.js`.
+You may run a dumper to regenerate `sheetData.js`: `cd util; node grabLatestSheetData.js`.
 This makes new cache that ought to be pushed upstream.
 Visiting the web page's URL with the `#refresh` hash does the same job within the browser.

 # Anonymity